-The disqualification decisions between 2018 and 2021, which upheld only one of the 26 proposals, demonstrate that disqualification remains the exception rather than the norm.
+The disqualification decisions between 2018 and 2022, which upheld only two of the 26 proposals, demonstrate that disqualification remains the exception rather than the norm.
 The threshold for disqualification continues to be extremely high, regardless of the circumstances giving rise to the proposal (as to which, multiple appointments remains the most popular).

 Notwithstanding this, there is recognition that the increasing number of challenges is representative of growing stakeholder concerns regarding arbitrator independence and impartiality.
-Recent efforts to address this have seen the creation of a draft code of conduct for adjudicators, jointly prepared by the ICSID and UNCITRAL Secretariats, which contains numerous proposals to address criticisms of ISDS in this context.
-These include heightened disclosure obligations127 and a proposed limit, or total prohibition, on arbitrators holding
+The draft code of conduct for adjudicators (now in its fifth iteration as at the date of publication), jointly prepared by the ICSID and UNCITRAL secretariats, contains numerous proposals to address criticisms of ISDS in this context, including heightened disclosure obligations129 and a proposed limit, or total prohibition, on arbitrators holding multiple roles (sometimes referred to as 'double-hatting').130